Corporate Governance

 Crisis Management System

 We define a crisis as any situation that threatens the survival or business continuity of the KONOIKE Group, whether such a situation is caused by internal or external factors, arises suddenly, or is a result of poor management.
 We define crisis management as an emergency response, recovery activities, or business continuity activities in response to a crisis.
-We have built a system capable of responding appropriately and rapidly to events, one example of which is the aforementioned Crisis Management Standards.
-We prepare various manuals for ready use in case of natural disaster.

 The Crisis Management Committee convenes in the event of risks such as large-scale natural disasters, including huge earthquakes and pandemics, that make it difficult to continue business operations.
 The committee is headed by the individual serving as Representative Director, Chairman, President, and Chief Executive Officer.
 If we determine the presence of a real emergency, we set up a command center to deal with the situation.
 In addition to the system establishment, we also conduct disaster-preparedness drills for setting up a task force, safety and confirmation drills, and other exercises.
 These drills enable us to sharpen our ability to respond to emergencies and minimize damage.
 The KONOIKE Group has also accumulated experience in emergency response to natural disasters such as earthquakes and typhoons through our history of providing emergency support for social infrastructure through logistics, medical care, and airport operations.
 We intend to leverage our knowledge to actively contribute to the support of disaster-stricken areas in the event of a disaster.